Opticulex/BatchedEngine/README.md

 `goto loop1loop`

 While this system was never finished it was deeply coded and set up.
 I may finish this project for fun in several years or whenever I can be bothered to waste my time on this dying language.
 I hope this might give instpiration to someone on how to coe their own system or whatever.
+(P.S I'm genuinely fucking tired of this project just laying around in my text editors, its meaningless and serves very litte use as well, the only possibly useful thing would be the BEVL system)